JonathanSeriesX/dayoneXtwitter/README.md

 #### Plans

-- LLM-generated thread titles with Ollama
-- loicensing
 - Better packaging
-- Support for threads with more than 30 photos inside (currently broken, Day One limitation)
+- Support for threads with more than 30 photos inside (currently broken)
-- Option for those who deleted their Twitter account (with no links to twitter inside of posts)
+- Option for those who decided to delete their Twitter account (with no links to twitter inside of posts)